andrew/ultimate-awesome/README.md

 - [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [awesome-agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
 - [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
-- [awesome-machine-learning-in-compilers](https://github.com/zwang4/awesome-machine-learning-in-compilers) - Must read research papers and links to tools and datasets that are related to using machine learning for compilers and systems optimisation.
 - [Awesome-CloudSec-Labs](https://github.com/iknowjason/Awesome-CloudSec-Labs) - Awesome free cloud native security learning labs.
 Includes CTF, self-hosted workshops, guided vulnerability labs, and research labs. .
 - [awesome-jax](https://github.com/n2cholas/awesome-jax) - JAX - A curated list of resources
 - [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-artificial-intelligence-regulation](https://github.com/ethicalml/awesome-artificial-intelligence-regulation) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
+- [awesome-executable-packing](https://github.com/dhondta/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [awesome-executable-packing](https://github.com/packing-box/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [awesome-dbdev](https://github.com/huachaohuang/awesome-dbdev) - Awesome materials about database development.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.